weareopensource/Node/README.md

 ## Running Your Application

 ### Development
-* Run `gulp` for a dev server.
+* Run `npm start` for a dev server.
 Available at `http://localhost:3000/`.

 ### Production
-* Run `gulp prod` for a prod server.
-Available at `http://localhost:8443/`
+* Run `npm run prod` to run on production mode.
+Available at `http://localhost:3000/`.

-// TODO add config description
+### Configuration
+The running process takes into account all system environment variables defined under the form WAOS_BACK_<path_toVariable>.
+A pre-build npm script turns under the hood those system environment variables into an object, infering paths from the varialbles name, merged to the environment object defined on config/defaults/development.js, regardless of the production or developement mode.

+All configuration avalable on config/defaults/development.js file are overidable.
+You can for instance define the API server coordonates by defining those system environment variables:

+-  WAOS_BACK_host='my-server'
+-  WAOS_BACK_port=4000

 <!--
 ## Running unit tests